-When the transaction is completed and goods have been delivered, the buyer has three days to notify the seller of delivery or to object (no comma).
+When the transaction is completed and goods have been delivered, the buyer has three days to notify the seller of delivery or to object.
 After a maximum of three working days, the funds will be transferred to the seller.
 If the goods have been delivered at the agreed place of destination the funds will be released.

 The funds will be returned to the buyer.